mdekauwe/GDAY/README.md

 - The deciduous phenology scheme does not currently work with the two-leaf version of the model (can be fixed).

+- Wind speed must be > 0.0, some flux files have timesteps where this isn't the case and it will crash the model.
+Similarly, with the Medlyn gs model, VPD must be greater than 0.05 kPa.

 ## Meteorological driving file

 **30-minute file:**